-The waiver established in 83 FR 5844, 5858, authorizes CDBG-DR grantees to allow their subrecipients to establish separate optional relocation policies for CDBG-DR programs, which is otherwise not contemplated by 24 C.F.R. § 570.606 (d).
-This waiver is intended to provide States with maximum flexibility in developing optional relocation policies with CDBG-DR funds.
+The waivers established in 83 FR 5844, 5858 and 84 FR 45838, 45860 authorizes CDBG-DR/MIT grantees to allow their subrecipients to establish separate optional relocation policies for CDBG-DR/MIT programs, which is otherwise not contemplated by 24 C.F.R. § 570.606 (d).
+This waiver is intended to provide States with maximum flexibility in developing optional relocation policies with CDBG-DR/MIT funds.

-PRDOH will inform Subrecipients explicitly and in writing when they are authorized to establish a separate ORA Policy for the program they are administering.
+PRDOH will inform subrecipients explicitly and in writing when they are authorized to establish a separate ORA Policy for the program they are administering.